 A Lincoln County man was facing loss of his driving privileges for having a blood alcohol content over the legal limit.
 After a full hearing on the matter, the Court agreed that there was no probable cause to believe the man was driving while intoxicated based on the details Mr. Muhlenkamp presented.
 The Court reinstated the man’s driving privileges immediately.

-Felony DWI Penalties
+St. Louis Felony DWI Lawyer

 The penalties that can accompany a felony DWI conviction in Missouri depend on the number of previous findings of guilt/convictions a person has, along with whether there were any aggravating factors present in the situation that resulted in their arrest.